 Now let’s get to specifics

-How to Multi-Purpose a White Paper
+How Multi-Purposing Content Applies to a White Paper

 - Blog Posts: You can probably take each section of a long whitepaper and revise it into a blog post.
 You’ll want to provide some context for each post and you might even want to title it as a series (Part 1, Part 2, etc.).
 You should disclose that the post is part of a whitepaper, which is available for download.
 Put a CTA at the end of your post and you’ve tidied up all the loose ends.